 Mens rea means criminal intent.
 An act must be blameworthy.
-It must be done with criminal intent or be an act of gross negligence or recklessness.
+An act must be done with criminal intent or be an act of gross negligence or recklessness.
 Mens rea is one of two components of a crime, the other being actus reus.
 Establishing the mens rea of an offender is usually necessary to prove guilt in a criminal trial.
 The prosecution typically must prove beyond reasonable doubt that the defendant committed the offense with a culpable state of mind.
 Justice Holmes famously illustrated the concept of intent when he said “even a dog knows the difference between being stumbled over and being kicked.”

-On Culpability and Crime: The Treatment of Mens Rea in the Model Penal Code - Herbert Wechsler, Columbia Law School, ANNALS of the American Academy of Political and Social Science, Vol. 339, No.1 - When conduct has the external attributes of a crime, should further mental elements be required for conviction, and, if so, what should they be?
+On Culpability and Crime: The Treatment of Mens Rea in the Model Penal Code - Herbert Wechsler - When conduct has the external attributes of a crime, should further mental elements be required for conviction, and, if so, what should they be?